Introduction: key performance indicators for directories

 - Personnel: Staff dedicated to directory operations, sales, support, and management.

-- Administrative overhead: Office space, equipment, software licenses, etc.
+- Administrative overhead: Office space, equipment, software licenses, and so on.

 - Customer acquisition costs: The cost of acquiring new business listings or users.

-Track these costs systematically, allocating shared resources appropriately if your directory is part of a larger business.
-This provides the denominator for your ROI calculations.
+Track these costs consistently, allocating shared resources appropriately if your directory is part of a larger business.
+This gives you the denominator for your ROI calculations.

-Next, identify all sources of revenue generated by your directory:
+Next, identify all the sources of revenue your directory generates:

 - Premium listing fees: Recurring revenue from businesses paying for enhanced listings.